PaulCampbell/critter-cam/README.md

 If you know what the fediverse is, you should follow that thing :)

-It uses https://github.com/PaulCampbell/iot_manager (sorry - need to publish this repository... coming soon) as the backend
+It uses https://github.com/PaulCampbell/iot_manager as the backend

 IOT Manager is configured something like this: